elys-network/croncat-rs/README.md

 -   move the `agents.json` to `~/.croncatd/`

--   add to the elys repository `config.yml` in the accounts field the agent123:
+-   make the following change in the 'elys' repository's `config.yml` file: Within the 'accounts' section, add an entry labeled 'agent123'

 ```yml
 accounts: